cja5553/charles_code_for_DS440_proj/part1_backend_for_dashboard_visualization_of_park_visitor_origin/readme.txt

-src contains the folders of the codes i used for this component of the project
+features contains the codes that were targetted at cleaning, merging and aggregating the data to fit the methods